BrayanDH/dev_ops_final_project/.github/ISSUE_TEMPLATE/User Story.md

 ### Acceptance criteria

-* The user can place an order quickly and easily
-* The user receives a confirmation email for their order
-* The provider receives the order and can process it quickly and reliably
-* The order function is protected against security threats and vulnerabilities

 Given [the user has selected a product and added it to their shopping cart]

 When [the user chooses a shipping method and payment option and clicks "Place Order"]